arthurlennard11/EPL-Match-Predictor/README.md

 1. **Data Cleaning & Feature Engineering**
    - Computed **cumulative mean values** for each team’s performance metrics before every match
+   - Also computed the cumulative mean values for stats accumulated against each team throughout the season
    - Ensured predictors only used **information available prior to each matchday**

 2. **Modeling Approach**